groundhoggwp/holler-box/readme.txt

 - I need a popup or content upgrade form to collect more emails.
 - I need a header banner or popup to promote my sale.
 - I have an event I want my customers to know about without being annoying.
-- I want to show that other people are buying to create FOMO.
+- I want to show that other people are buying to create FOMO (fear of missing out).
 - I need a popup plugin for my store that doesn’t suck.

 …Holler Box can help.